Munawwar/voice-typing/README.md

 | `end voice` / `stop recording` | Stop transcription |
 | `literal` / `literally` | Treat following text as literal (no commands) |

-Text is automatically typed to the active window and oncopied to clipboard.
+Text is automatically typed to the active window in real-time.

 ## Other Uses Cases